MarcDwyer/tmi.ts/README.md

     await channel.sendMsg("wow this stream is Poggers");
   })
 );
+// tc.channels === Map<chanName, Channel>
 for (const channel of tc.channels.values()) {
   await channel.sendMsg(
-    "I can also say PogChampions to all connected channels Poggies!"
+    "I can also say PogChampions to all connected channels, Poggies!"
   );
 }
 ```